bondxue/Data-Structure-and-Algorithm/P2/explanation.md

 **Complexity Analysis:**

 - **Time complexity:** O(nlog n).
-  The time complexity of merged sort is O(nlog n) and iterate the sorted array twice with O(n), so the total complexity is O(log n).
+  The time complexity of merged sort is O(nlog n) and iterate the sorted array twice with O(n), so the total complexity is O(n log n).
 - **Space Complexity:** O(n).
   Merge sort space complexity is O(n) as it must create a copy of the entire list.